-- Cooperating with the trust, or an academy within the trust, in seeking a solution to the complaint. - Expressing the complaint and their concerns in full at the earliest opportunity. - Promptly responding to any requests for information and meetings. - Asking for assistance as needed. - Treating anyone involved in the complaint with respect.
+- Cooperating with the trust, or an academy within the trust, in seeking a solution to the concern/complaint. - Expressing their concerns and/or the complaint in full at the earliest opportunity. - Promptly responding to any requests for information and meetings. - · Asking for assistance as needed. - Treating anyone involved in the concern/complaint with respect.

-The role of the investigator will differ depending on the nature of the complaint and who it is directed at.
+The role of the investigator will differ depending on the nature of the concern/complaint and who it is directed at.
 This means that:

-- For complaints against staff of academies in the trust, the investigator will be the headteacher. - For complaints against headteachers of academies in the trust, the investigator will be the chair of the LGB. - For complaints against local governors, the investigator will be the chair of the LGB. - For complaints against trustees, the investigator will be the chair of trustees. - For complaints against the chair of trustees or an entire LGB, the clerk will appoint an appropriate person to be the investigator. - For complaints against the CEO/CFO, the investigator will be the chair of trustees.
+- For concerns and complaints against staff of academies in the trust, the investigator will be the headteacher. - For concerns and complaints against headteachers of academies in the trust, the investigator will be the chair of the LGB. - For concerns/complaints against local governors, the investigator will be the chair of the LGB. - For concerns/complaints against trustees, the investigator will be the chair of trustees. - For concerns/complaints against the chair of trustees or an entire LGB, the clerk will appoint an appropriate person to be the investigator. - For concerns/complaints against the CEO/CFO, the investigator will be the chair of trustees.

-The investigator of the complaint is responsible for:
+The investigator of the concern/complaint is responsible for:

-- Providing a sensitive and thorough interviewing process of the complainant to establish what has happened and who is involved. - Considering all records, evidence and relevant information provided. - Interviewing all parties that are involved in the complaint, including staff and pupils. - Analysing all information in a comprehensive and fair manner. - Liaising with the complainant and clarifying an appropriate resolution to the problem. - Identifying and recommending solutions and courses of actions to take. - Being mindful of timescales and ensuring all parties involved are aware of these timescales. - Responding to the complainant in a clear and understandable manner.
+- Providing a sensitive and thorough interviewing process of the complainant to establish what has happened and who is involved. - Considering all records, evidence and relevant information provided.

+- Interviewing all parties that are involved in the concern/complaint, including staff and pupils. - Analysing all information in a comprehensive and fair manner. - Liaising with the complainant and clarifying an appropriate resolution to the problem. - Identifying and recommending solutions and courses of actions to take. - Being mindful of timescales and ensuring all parties involved are aware of these timescales. - Responding to the complainant in a clear and understandable manner.